 |Amount per serving|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 A mousseline sauce is a luxurious, light, smooth and very rich version of a classic Hollandaise sauce.
 However, the classic has a very generous helping of whipped cream carefully folded into it, making it just gorgeous.

-The mousseline is also called a sauce Chantilly, reminiscent of the favorite dessert sauce, Chantilly Cream because of the airy cream component.
+The mousseline is also called a sauce Chantilly, reminiscent of the favorite dessert sauce, Chantilly cream because of the airy cream component.
 But these two should never be confused and are not substitutes for each other.
-The mousseline is for savory dishes, the Chantilly, sweet.
-So, perhaps best to skip the second description.
+The mousseline is for savory dishes and the Chantilly, sweet.
+So perhaps best to skip the second description.

 Mousseline translates as muslin in French, and as this also describes a delicate, light cloth, which neatly sums up the texture needed.
 As a classic mousseline sauce is so light and airy, you need to think carefully about what to serve the sauce with; it will not hold up to strong, or heavy flavors or textures.
 The mousseline needs to be served with other equally delicate textured foods, like fish and eggs.